tonin-alessandra/BoatDetector-CVFinalProject/README.md

 If the project is compiled from the terminal, a set of parameters must be provided in order to make the code run correctly.
 In particular, the available commands are:
-          pd   --> path of directory of positive images used to train the model nd   --> path of directory of negative images used to train the model td   --> path of directory of test images t    --> test a trained detector (default value is true)
+          pd   --> path of directory of positive images used to train the model, nd   --> path of directory of negative images used to train the model, td   --> path of directory of test images, t    --> test a trained detector (default value is true).

 Commands pd and nd are mandatory if you want to retrain the model, so if t is set to false.
 Otherwise, if t is set to true (to avoid retraining the model from scratch), you can omit also pd and nd, since they're not needed.